6 payment trends to look out for in 2023

 If you’re a business using Tyro, you can easily access tax invoices (that clearly outline the GST amount) through the Tyro Portal.
 To generate a tax invoice in the Tyro Portal, head to Cost > Invoices, select the month you’re after, and click ‘Download PDF’.

-To report GST, you’ll need to submit your business activity statements (BAS) periodically as per the ATO website.
-These documents should include all the GST charged on your sales and the credits on your business purchases.
+To report GST, you’ll need to submit your Business Activity Statements (BAS) periodically as per the ATO website.
+These documents should include all the GST charged on your sales and the input tax credits used on your business purchases.

 GST is an inevitable part of running a business with a 12-month calendar turnover exceeding $75,000.
 It’s important that you understand your obligations (and how to meet them) so you don’t land yourself in any hot water.